bchao1/Fun-with-MNIST/README.md

 # Fun with MNIST
 All MNIST images are padded to 32 * 32 for the sake of convenience.
+The MNIST data is already downloaded in the `./data` directory.
 ## Table of contents
 - Basics
     - MNIST Classification